 Personal injury accidents can happen anywhere at any time.
 You may slip and fall on slick pavement or flooring or injury may occur at the home of a friend.
 Other times, companies are involved in negligence personal injury cases because of the misrepresentation of a product or a medical device.
 These are the most common personal injury accidents that deserve a settlement award:

-- Slip and falls: Poor conditions indoors or outdoors can result in a slip and fall that causes you injury.
+Poor conditions indoors or outdoors can result in a slip and fall that causes you injury.
 A property owner is responsible for keeping you safe when on their premises and you have a right to sue if hurt because of their negligent acts.

-- Dog bites: Dog owners are responsible for making sure their pet is under control at all times.
+Dog owners are responsible for making sure their pet is under control at all times.
 There are specific rules governing personal injury in these suits and a personal injury lawyer can help you determine if you have a case.

-- Workplace accidents: You have a right to file a lawsuit against your employer when they are at fault for an accident that happened at work that caused you injury.
+You have a right to file a lawsuit against your employer when they are at fault for an accident that happened at work that caused you injury.
 When hurt because of the negligent actions of your employee, speak to a Clemson personal injury lawyer to understand what your legal rights are under the law.

-- Product liability: Product manufacturers are responsible for the use of their products.
+Product manufacturers are responsible for the use of their products.
 They need to ensure that consumers are safe when they are using them and properly warn them of any possible dangers.
 When this does not occur, a lawsuit should follow for your injuries.

-- Medical device negligence: Medical device producers are liable for letting patients know of the risks of using their products.
+Medical device producers are liable for letting patients know of the risks of using their products.
 When they fail to communicate these warnings to a consumer, you have a right to file a personal injury lawsuit for your injuries.
 Your South Carolina personal injury lawyer can help you with your case.

 Proving Fault in Your Clemson Personal Injury Case